AlexMoreo/AlexMoreo.github.io/_pages/about.md

 ## News

-[Feb.
+* [Feb.
 2024] The new version of the open-source framework for quantification [QuaPy v0.1.8](https://github.com/HLT-ISTI/QuaPy) has been released!
+* [Feb.
+2024] We are organizing ["Learning to Quantify: Methods and Applications" (LQ2024)](https://lq-2024.github.io/), a tutorial + workshop event co-located with the [ECML/PKDD 2024](https://ecmlpkdd.org/2024/) conference that will take place on September 9-13, 2024, in Vilnius, Lithuania.
+* [Feb.
+2024] We are organizing ["LeQua 2024: Learning to Quantify"](https://lequa2024.github.io/), the 2nd data challenge on Learning to Quantify.
-[Mar.
+* [Mar.
 2023] Our book about _Learning to quantify_ has been published!
 The book is [open-access](https://link.springer.com/book/10.1007/978-3-031-20467-8).

 ## More About Me
 * [Publications](https://alexmoreo.github.io/publications/)